What Are the Common Concerns and What to Expect for Premature Birth

 Most of the time ROP heals without treatment but check with a professional if any other steps are needed.

-If you want to learn more about these types of development that your baby will encounter (albeit later than full-term babies), then read this article – Baby Eye Development.
+If you want to learn more about these types of development that your baby will encounter (albeit later than full-term babies), then read these articles – Baby Eye Development and Baby Vision Development.